Samantha Bee, TBS apologize after profane insult aimed at Ivanka Trump

 Samantha Bee is apologizing for crossing a line in a Full Frontal immigration segment aimed at Ivanka Trump in Wednesday's episode.
-"Do something," the TBS host urged, calling the president's daughter and aide a female slur, though the offending word was bleeped.
+"Do something," the TBS host urged, calling the president's daughter and aide a female slur.
+The offending word was bleeped.

 In a separate statement, TBS said, "Samantha Bee has taken the right action in apologizing for the vile and inappropriate language she used about Ivanka Trump last night.
 Those words should not have been aired.
 It was our mistake too, and we regret it.”